 Generic Name: cefamandole

-Note: This page contains side effects data for the generic drug cefamandole.
-It is possible that some of the dosage forms included below may not apply to the brand name Mandol.
+Note: This page contains information about the side effects of cefamandole.
+Some of the dosage forms included on this document may not apply to the brand name Mandol.

 Applies to cefamandole: injectable powder for injection